Why Most SME Marketing Doesn’t Work (And How to Fix It)

 Trying to Appeal to Everyone

-Unfortunately, marketing rarely works that way.
-Messages designed to appeal to everyone often end up resonating with no one in particular.
-They become vague, generic and easily interchangeable with those of competitors.
+But real-world marketing doesn’t work that way.
+When you try to appeal to everyone, you end up resonating with no one in particular.
+Your copy becomes vague, watered-down and completely interchangeable with whatever your competitors are saying.

 The Problem of Weak Differentiation

-Closely related to this issue is the challenge of differentiation.
+Closely related to the issue of generic appeal is the challenge of differentiation.

 Measuring the Wrong Things